louis-young/finance-management-tool/README.md

 # Finances

-A finance management application that allows you to manage, visualise, and locally persist financial expenses, written in React.
+A finance management application that allows you to manage, visualise, and locally persist financial expenses - written in React.

 ![Finances](documentation/finances.jpg)

 ## Description

-This is an application which allows you to enter and locally persist financial expenses, view your total expenses and visualise a breakdown of expenses per category.
+A finance management application that allows you to enter and locally persist financial expenses, view your total expenses and visualise a breakdown of expenses per category.

 ## Motivation

-I built this application to improve my understanding of TypeScript in React and to try a new data visualisation library.
+This was a learning project to build upon my understanding of TypeScript in React and to try a new data visualisation library.

 ### Available Scripts